codytheroux96/mlb-scores/README.md

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature`
 3. Make your changes and commit them
+    - `git add .`
+    - `git commit -m "descriptive message"`
-4. Push the branch: `git push origin feature/your-feature`
+4. Push the branch: `git push origin feature/your-feature`.
 5. Submit a pull request.

 ## Acknowledgments 🙏
 - Thanks to [Charm](https://charm.sh) for their excellent CLI tools.
 - Thanks to [balldontlie.io](https://balldontlie.io) for providing MLB data.
-- Thanks to devkevbot for the [inspiration](https://github.com/devkevbot/who-scored)
+- Thanks to devkevbot for the [inspiration](https://github.com/devkevbot/who-scored).